Darren Murphy smashed John Morrison , 50, in the face during an unprovoked attack in Glasgow city centre in December 2012.

-Murphy told a trial last year that he acted in self defence - against man who was almost a foot smaller and double his age.
+Murphy told a trial last year that he had been acting in self defence - against man who was almost a foot smaller and double his age.

-But, it emerged yesterday the 26-year-old made-up the claims in a bid to dupe the jury.
+But, it emerged today the 26-year-old made-up the claims in a bid to trick the jury.

 Murphy was back in the dock after earlier being convicted of culpable homicide.

 Judge Norman Ritchie QC told him: "Fatefully John Morrison's journey home that night crossed the route taken by you and your friends.

 "It is not entirely clear what caused the altercation, but it is pretty certain it was not much."

 The judge said the decision to confront his victim was "without proper reason".